FUELNG-x-SDS/OCR/README.md

 ## To-do's

 ☑️ Clean up requirements.txt
 ☑️ Create gradio UI
+☑️ Data generation: Create fake data **THAT MAKES SENSE**.

 - [ ] CSV extraction: Have functions to gain data from csv or pdf or png --> 2 types of csv format they work on.
 - [ ] CSV extraction: Connect to a database or a centralised csv (if preferred).
 - [ ] Individual report: Layout & summary functionality.
-- [ ] Data generation: Create fake data **THAT MAKES SENSE**.
 - [ ] Yearly report: Layout & graphing functionality.
 - [ ] **Define new functions for noon-report**
 - [ ] Deploy to cloud (if needed).